Install the gearbox on a workbench or stand

 Fig. Fastening the clutch slave cylinder, NDO gearbox: 1 - pipeline fastening bolts, 2 - clutch cylinder fastening bolts.

-Remove the gear selector mechanism thrust pin (1), neutral sensor and reverse light switch (3), and the gear selector mechanism ball detent (2) (Figure 2).
+Remove the gear selector mechanism thrust pin (1), the neutral sensor and reverse light switch (3), and the gear selector mechanism ball detent (2) (Figure 2).

 Fig. Location of the secondary shaft retaining ring